thisishaoqian/haoqian.info/_posts/2023-01-30-border-crossing.md

 <figure>
 <img src="{{url}}/images/blog/2023-01-30-cow-must-be-weird.jpeg" style="width:100%">
 <figcaption align = "center"><b>Immediately after crossing the border into Mauritania, I found a cow watching me.
-She must be weird why I’m trying to cross the border as there is no border for her. </b></figcaption>
+She must be weird why I was trying to cross the border as there is no border for her. </b></figcaption>
 </figure>

 <figure>